352.4 Computing Monthly Profit

 352.43 Rent, Room, and Room-and-Board Income—TANF/GA-Related

-If a TANF/GA-related individual gets self-employment income from renting out property that he or she doesn’t live in (non-resident property) and the rental is not managed by a third party, then the CAO must figure out the amount of profit by allowing the deductions for the cost of doing business.
+If a TANF/GA-related individual gets self-employment income from renting out property that they don't live in (non-resident property) and the rental is not managed by a third party, then the CAO must figure out the amount of profit by allowing the deductions for the cost of doing business.
 (See Section 352.41, Allowable Costs of Getting Self-Employment Income.)

 55 Pa.
 Code § 181.272